 We talked about the expense of staying licensed.
 Each state requires that if you're doing business in a state, or you have an agent who's working out of a certain state, they will probably need to be licensed in those states as well.

 So if you're planning to get licensed in all 50 states, the last time I checked you're probably looking at about $14,000 to $15,000 a year per person.
-That doesn’t mean you have to get licensed in every state but obviously you have to drill down into the business planning to actually see if this is going to be beneficial for you.
+That doesn’t mean you have to get licensed in every state but obviously you have to drill down into the EB5 business plan to actually see if this is going to be beneficial for you.